sempruijs/learn-nix-lang/README.md

 ## evaluate an example

-To evaluate an exmaple, make sure Nix is installed and enter the following command:
+To evaluate an example, make sure Nix is installed and enter the following command:

 ```Shell
 nix-instantiate --eval <FILENAME>